precice/precice.github.io/content/community/contribute/community-contribute-open-projects.md

   - What are you intending to do?
   - How to test the contribution?
 - What would you expect as a result of a good project?
 What could be possible stretch goals?

-**Page 4** is an optional page exclusively for large figures, images or code.

 ### Project: Website modernization